-The improvement in cost economics in broiler chicken production was observed in the present study which is in agreement with the findings of Duwa et al. (2014), who reported that replacement of maize with banana peel meal up to 10% in broiler diets resulted in a reduction in feed cost per kilogram of diet as well as per kilogram of weight gain.
+The improvement in cost economics in broiler production was observed in the present study which is in agreement with the findings of Duwa et al. (2014), who reported that replacement of maize with banana peel meal up to 10% in broiler diets resulted in a reduction in feed cost per kilogram of diet as well as per kilogram of weight gain.
 The authors attributed this economic advantage to the utilization of banana by-products as low-cost feed resources, which effectively reduced the dependence on costly conventional energy sources.
 Similarly, Alam (2018) reported significant (P<.05) improvements in economic returns, including higher total sale price per bird and increased net profit per kilogram live weight, in broilers fed diets supplemented with banana leaf meal.

 CONCLUSION

-Based on the findings of the present investigation, it is concluded that incorporation of banana (Musa paradisiaca) leaf powder at 3 per cent inclusion in broiler chicken diet improved the growth performance and nutrient utilization.
+Based on the findings of the present investigation, it is concluded that incorporation of banana (Musa paradisiaca) leaf powder at 3 per cent inclusion in broiler diet improved the growth performance and nutrient utilization.
 Dietary supplementation of banana leaf powder proved to be cost effective by reducing feed cost per unit body weight gain.
 Further studies need to be done to evaluate its combined effect with other feed additives.

 future scope